 Sublime vs. Atom: Which Text Editor Is Best for You?

-Discover the key differences between Sublime Text and Atom, two popular text editors, to find out which one best suits your coding needs.
+Discover the key differences between Sublime Text and Atom (the retired editor that remains in use) to find out which one best suits your coding needs.

 What is Atom?